 Public water systems will sample for these contaminants for four consecutive quarters from 2013 to 2015.
 Fort Worth's sampling occurred from June 2013 through March 2014.
-The results shown are for the first three quarters of sampling.
-The final quarter's results will appear in next year's annual water quality report.
+The results shown are for the final quarter of sampling.
+The first three quarter's results appeared in last year's 2013 annual water quality report.

 The following information is provided by the City of Fort Worth since Lake Worth purchases treated water from Fort Worth.

 Additional Information:

-Water.epa.gov/lawsregs/rulesregs/sdwa/ucmr/ucmr3/index.cfm
+www.water.epa.gov/lawsregs/rulesregs/sdwa/ucmr/ucmr3/index.cfm